soundpress/RulesOfNYC/docs/c30/index.rst

 Business day.
 "Business day" means any day except for Saturdays, Sundays, and all legal holidays of the City of New York.

+Cisgender.
+“Cisgender” is a term used to describe a person whose gender identity conforms with their sex assigned at birth.

 Commission.
 "Commission" means the New York City Commission on Human Rights.

 Conditional offer of employment.
 "Conditional offer of employment," as used in Section 8-107(11-a) of the Administrative Code and 47 RCNY § 2-04 for purposes of establishing when an applicant's criminal history can be considered by an employer, refers to an offer of employment, promotion or transfer.
 A conditional offer of employment can only be revoked based on one of the following: